Mahdi321/D-Yelp-Hiring-freelancer/README.md

 Hiring:

-Revenue will be shared based on contrubuation percent. this will be done through a Jur.io contract.
+Revenue will be shared based on contrubuation percent.